 Since 1960, the prevalence of obesity has been on an upward trajectory, with rates increasing dramatically in the past few decades.
-In 1980, the percentage of obese and extremely obese adults was 15% and 1.4% of the total population, respectively; by 1994, the numbers had increased to 23.2% and 3.0% [9].
-Data collected in 2017-2018 show that 42.4% are obese and 9.2% are extremely obese; an additional 31.9% of adults are overweight [9; 10].
+In 1980, the percentage of obese and extremely obese adults was 15% and 1.4% of the total population, respectively; by 1994, the numbers had increased to 23.2% and 3.0% [6].
+Data collected in 2017-2018 show that 42.4% are obese and 9.2% are extremely obese; an additional 31.9% of adults are overweight [6; 12].
 That means that more than 83% of Americans 20 years of age or older are above a healthy weight and are at an increased risk for disease and early death.

-With race/ethnic origin not factored, the prevalences of overweight and obesity are higher for men (38.2% and 43.0%) than for women (25.8% and 41.9%), but rate of extreme obesity is higher among women [10].
-In the overall population, approximately 6.9% of men and 11.5% of women are extremely obese [9; 10].
+With race/ethnic origin not factored, the prevalences of overweight and obesity are higher for men (38.2% and 43.0%) than for women (25.8% and 41.9%), but the rate of extreme obesity is higher among women [12].
+In the overall population, approximately 6.9% of men and 11.5% of women are extremely obese [6; 12].

-When considered as a single race, the prevalences of obesity among individuals of African (49.6%) and Hispanic (44.8%) descent are greater than that reported for adults of European or Caucasian descent (42.2%) [10].
-Native American/Alaska Natives and Native Hawaiian/Pacific Islanders have an obesity prevalence of 48.1% and 34.6%, respectively [59; 107].
-Asian Americans are an exception, with a prevalence of 17.4%, much lower than in the general population.
-Although the rate of obesity is higher in many American racial/ethnic groups compared to non-Hispanic whites, white individuals make up the majority of cases [10].
+When considered as a single race, the prevalences of obesity among individuals of African (49.6%) and Hispanic (44.8%) descent are greater than that reported for adults of European or Caucasian descent (42.2%) [12].
+Native American/Alaska Natives and Native Hawaiian/Pacific Islanders have an obesity prevalence of 39.1% and 35.3%, respectively [13; 14].
+Asian Americans are an exception, with a prevalence of 12.6%, much lower than in the general population.

-The current prevalence of obesity ranges widely worldwide, from 4.7% to 10% of the population in some African and Asian countries to more than 62% percent in Nauru and Samoa, which have the highest known rates [11; 113].
-Obesity has infiltrated the developing world in recent years, causing concern to healthcare economists worldwide [2; 11].
-This has caused a double burden of disease in low- and middle-income countries, where high levels of infectious disease still occur [7; 11].
-Although malnutrition and famine have historically been and continue to be huge health issues in African countries, obesity is now a looming concern as well [7; 11].
+The current prevalence of obesity ranges widely worldwide, from 4.7% to 10% of the population in some African and Asian countries to more than 62% percent in Nauru and Samoa, which have the highest known rates [5; 15].
+Obesity has infiltrated the developing world in recent years, causing concern to healthcare economists worldwide [2; 5].
+This has caused a double burden of disease in low-and middle-income countries, where high levels of infectious disease still occur [4; 5].
+Although malnutrition and famine have historically been and continue to be huge health issues in African countries, obesity is now a looming concern as well [4; 5].
 In addition to African nations, almost every country in the world is facing an obesity epidemic.
-The World Obesity Federation estimates that by the year 2025, 1 in 5 adults will be obese, and one-third of those will be severely obese [11].
-Furthermore, a report published in 2020 following up on the goal to prevent obesity levels from increasing between 2010 and 2025 globally indicated that most countries have a less than 10% chance of achieving that goal; the United States has a 0.0% chance [11].
+The World Obesity Federation estimates that by the year 2025, 1 in 5 adults will be obese, and one-third of those will be severely obese [5].
+Furthermore, a report published in 2020 following up on the goal to prevent obesity levels from increasing between 2010 and 2025 globally indicated that most countries have a less than 10% chance of achieving that goal; the United States has a 0.0% chance [5].